-Sixth Form academic scholarships are worth up to £1000 and are awarded on the basis of the mock (I)GCSE results, teacher recommendations and a scholarship interview with the Headmaster and the Head of Sixth Form.
+Sixth Form academic scholarships are worth up to £1000 and are awarded on the basis of the mock (I)GCSE results and teacher recommendations.

 Art Scholarships

 Art Scholarships are awarded to students of outstanding ability who have shown a constant commitment to the subject throughout their school career but especially in their GCSE studies.